FlechazoLiu/Lean_Summer_School_2025/README.md

-# SummerClassProject
+# Lean_Summer_School_2025

 ---

-This repositry is what the author have done when attending the **Algebra and Formalization Summer School** held by Peking University and Renmin University of China in summer 2025.
+This repository is what the author have done when attending the *Algebra and Formalization Summer School* held by Peking University and Renmin University of China in summer 2025.

 The course comes with *two parts*.

-The first part in **RUC** consists of three close-related portions, which are the abstract algebra about the numbers lectured by **Shanwen Wang**, course about type theory and using lean to construct numbers by **Riccardo Brasca**, and theorem proving in lean by **student assistants from RUC and PKU**.
-The second part are held in **PKU**, consisting the Field Extention and Galois Theory by **Huayi Chen** and the Formalize Finite Field on Lean.
+The first part in **RUC** consists of three close-related portions, which are the abstract algebra about the numbers lectured by *Shanwen Wang*, course about type theory and using lean to construct numbers by *Riccardo Brasca*, and theorem proving in lean by student assistants from RUC and PKU.

+The second part are held in **PKU**, consisting the Field Extention and Galois Theory by *Huayi Chen* and the Formalize Finite Field on Lean.

 ## Brief Introducion